dhis2/user-profile-app/docs/user/set-user-account-preferences.md

 # Set user account preferences { #user_account_preferences }

-In **Edit user profile**, you can add personal information to your profile such as your email address, mobile phone number, date of birth, profile picture and more.
-When you send messages, the person receiving the message can see these profile details.
-You can also provide account names for various direct messaging services, which will be used by the system.
+In **Edit user profile**, you can update personal information like your email address, mobile number, date of birth, profile picture, and more.
+These details are visible to others when you send messages.
+You can also provide account names for direct messaging services used by the system.
+If your email address is set and the system is configured to send emails, a Verify Email button will appear next to your email address.

+If your email is not verified, a warning will prompt you to verify it.
+Clicking the Verify Email button will initiate the verification process by sending a confirmation email with a verification link.
+Once you click the link in the email, your email address will be marked as verified, allowing you to access certain features and ensuring you can receive important system notifications.
+If your email remains unverified, a message will notify you that you need to verify your email before performing certain actions, such as receiving system updates or using specific functionalities that require a verified email.

 In **Edit user settings**, you can change the display language of DHIS2 and the language of the database.
 The database language is the translated